Misinformation Monitor

 February

-In this month's Monitor, we explore how Russian propaganda films justifying the war proliferate on YouTube, despite the platform’s ban on Russian state-funded media.
+Full-length Russian propaganda films justifying the Ukraine war proliferate on YouTube, despite the platform’s ban on Russian state-funded media.

 Read It Now